 OSHA Citation Defense Strategies

-To establish an OSHA violation, the Occupational Safety and Health Administration through a “preponderance of the evidence.”
-In simple terms, this means that OSHA only needs to prove that the violation is more likely than not to have occurred.
-As part of this “proof,” OSHA must provide evidence on four elements.
-Each of these elements creates an opportunity for defense.
+To establish an OSHA violation, the Occupational Safety and Health Administration (OSHA) must prove the violation occurred based on a “preponderance of the evidence”.
+In simple terms, OSHA only needs to show that the violation is more likely than not to have happened.
+As part of this proof, OSHA must provide evidence for four key elements.
+Each of these elements offers an opportunity for defense.

 1. Applicability of Cited Standard